 What Is Pollo Asado?

-Pollo asado literally translates to “roast chicken” in Spanish, but it's so much more than that.
-It's a beloved Latin American dish where chicken is marinated in a zesty blend of spices, citrus, and herbs, then grilled to perfection over an open flame.
-The result?
-Tender, juicy meat with a slightly charred, flavorful crust that keeps people coming back for seconds — and thirds.
+Pollo asado ("roast chicken" in Spanish) is a traditional Latin American dish where chicken is marinated in a zesty blend of spices, citrus, and herbs before being grilled over an open flame.
+The result is tender, juicy meat with a flavorful charred crust that's perfect for any occasion.

 Regional Variations